eseverett/CXLS_Interlocks_Docs/source/user_documentation/Vault-1_ionizing_radiation.rst

-.. leaving off here, attempting to put side by side images so that I can add even more with a less cluttered doc.
+..
+This is the old figures for the VIEWMARQ displays.
+..
+I am trying to make list-tables of images to add more content to the page while keeping it readable.

 .. .. figure:: /images/user_docs/Vault-1_ionizing_radiation/Vault-1_Control_VIEWMARQ.jpg
 ..     :scale: 20 %